Measuring the Low-Energy Weak Mixing Angle with Supernova Neutrinos: Detection prospect in Argo

 On the other hand, the neutron rms radius is experimentally unknown~\cite{Thiel:2019tkm}, and different nuclear models would give different predictions (see, e.g., Table I in Ref.~\cite{Cadeddu:2020lky}).
 Theoretical predictions indicate that $R_n^{\text{point}}$ is universally larger than $R_p^{\text{point}}$ by $0.08-0.11 \fm$ for $^{40}\text{Ar}$~\cite{Cadeddu:2020lky}.
 We take such an assumption:

-It should be further pointed out that the neutron form factors at $\mathcal{O} (10) \MeV$ are not sensitive to uncertainties of neutron distributions in nuclei, especially for light nuclei like $^{40}\text{Ar}$.
-We check it by varying $R_n-R_p$ by $\pm 20\%$ and the resulting CE$\nu$NS event counts only deviate by about $\mp 0.1\%$ for the 4 CCSN models aforementioned.
+It should be further pointed out that the neutron form factors at $\mathcal{O} (10){\MeV}$ are not sensitive to uncertainties of neutron distributions in nuclei since its value is close to $1$, especially for light nuclei like $^{40}\text{Ar}$ (see, e.g., Fig. 1 in Ref.\cite{Kerman:2016jqp}).
+We check it by varying $R_n-R_p$ by $\pm 20\%$ and the resulting CE$\nu$NS event counts only deviate by about $\mp 0.1\%$ for the 4 aforementioned CCSN models.
+Also, the choice of the form factor parametrization could hardly affect the results here, e.g., the symmetrized Fermi and Helm form factors give the same results in the analysis of the COHERENT data~\cite{Cadeddu:2017etk}.

-We estimate the number of expected events $\mathcal{N}$ in {Argo} by the expression
+We estimate the number of expected events $\mathcal{N}$ in {Argo} by the expression,

 Here, $N_{\text{Ar}} = N_A m_{\text{det}} / M_{\text{Ar}}$ denotes the number of Ar atoms contained in the active volume of the detector, with $N_A$ being the Avogadro constant, $m_{\text{det}}$ the active mass of the detector, and $M_{\text{Ar}} = 39.96\,\text{g/mol}$ the molar mass of argon.
 We consider the $E_\nu$-dependent detection efficiency $\mathcal{E}\left( E_\nu \right)$, which is evaluated in the range of [3, 100] ionization electrons (see Fig. 4 in Ref.~\cite{DarkSide20k:2020ymr}).
 This detection efficiency is preferred in the study of supernova neutrino detection by DarkSide-20k and Argo, to suppress the single-electron background and the $^{39}\text{Ar}$ events~\cite{DarkSide20k:2020ymr}.
 When integrating over $T$, an energy threshold of $T_{\text{min}} = 0.46${\keV} is considered, since it has been proven as feasible by {DarkSide-50}~\cite{DarkSide:2018bpj} and also applied for {Argo} in Ref.~\cite{DarkSide20k:2020ymr}.
 For the scattering between a Ar nucleus and an incoming neutrino with an energy $E_\nu$, $T_{\text{max}} = 2 E_{\nu}^2 / (M_{\text{Ar}} + 2 E_\nu)$.
-The integration over $E_\nu$ starts from $1${\MeV}, where $\mathcal{E}(E_\nu)$ already decreases to zero, and ends at $60${\MeV}, which is high enough for the energy spectrum (Eq.~\ref{eq:GarchingFormula}) to almost fade out.
+The integration over $E_\nu$ starts from $1{\MeV}$, where $\mathcal{E}(E_\nu)$ already decreases to zero, and ends at $60{\MeV}$, which is high enough for the energy spectrum (Eq.~\ref{eq:GarchingFormula}) to almost fade out.
 The scattering rate $\mathrm{d}\mathcal{N}/\mathrm{d}t$ can also be computed by Eq.~\eqref{eq: expected event counts of CEvNS} if we replace $\Phi \left( E_\nu \right)$ with $\Phi \left( E_\nu,t \right)$.